CanRau/FieldtypeKeyValueMultiple/README.md

 # FieldtypeKeyValueMultiple (ALPHA)
 **Please know that this fieldtype is considered alpha and missing important features**

+Note that the code is still quiet messy.
+Cleanup will be done once it's out of alpha.
+And more documentation will follow, too.

 **This module is derived from [FieldtypeEvents](https://github.com/ryancramerdesign/FieldtypeEvents)**

 Its purpose is to provide kind of a basic two column table, with customizable column names to have it shareable between different templates for different purposes.